kwambiee/First-Portfolio/README.md

 - Create a new repository and open a new branch.
 - set up linters to the branch to ensure no syntax or styling errors.
 - select a template from figma that you would use to build the portfolio.
-- I used one of the templates from figma. its named " figma-template" and it is uploaded to my repository.
+- I used one of the templates from figma
 - Use HTML for markup and CSS for styling.

 I have built two sections